Jane Badler

 Jane Badler (born December 31, 1953) is an American-Australian actress and singer.
 She is known for her role as Diana, the main antagonist in NBC's science fiction series V between 1983 and 1985.
-Badler also appeared in ABC's version of V in 2011, again playing an alien named Diana, who this time is the mother of the series' chief antagonist, Anna.
-Badler has also become an established nightclub singer in Australia, where she lives, and has released three albums.
+Following this, she had roles in the primetime soap opera Falcon Crest and the 1988 revival of Mission: Impossible, the latter of which was filmed in Australia which has since become Badler's home.
+She has also become an established nightclub singer in Australia, where she still resides, and has released three albums.

 Early life and education

-Badler was born in Brooklyn, New York.
-Her family is Jewish.
-Badler spent her teen years in Great Neck, New York, moving to Manchester, New Hampshire, when she was in high school.
+Badler was born in Brooklyn, New York on December 31, 1953.
+Her family is of Galician Jewish descent.
+She spent her teen years in Great Neck, New York, moving to Manchester, New Hampshire, when she was in high school.
 When Badler was 18, her father and brother were killed in a plane crash.

 Badler won the title Miss New Hampshire and competed at the 1973 Miss America Pageant.
 Subsequently, she enrolled at Northwestern University in Evanston, Illinois, to study drama.
+She graduated in 1976, earning a BFA.